 Typical challenges that we see

-Depending on the version of Access, several considerations will need to be reviewed before we can start to migrate Microsoft Access to SQL Server.
+Depending on the version of Access, you need to review several considerations.
+After that you can start migrating Microsoft Access to SQL Server.

 Assessing the migration scope

-First, we will need to identify the Access features used by MS Access and whether or not the Access databases are split into “Front-End”/“Back-End” pairs.
-If the Access database is using Access Forms, VBA Modules, and Access Reports, the functionality will need to be recreated elsewhere.
+First, we will need to identify the Access features used by MS Access.
+Also, we take a look at whether or not the Access databases are split into “Front-End”/“Back-End” pairs.
+Then we discover if your Access database is using Access Forms, VBA Modules, and Access Reports.
+In this case, you will need to recreate their functionality elsewhere.
 For Access reports, SQL Server Reporting Services (SSRS), SharePoint Access Web Apps and Power BI offer excellent visualizations and reporting functionality.
-Additional 3rd Party reporting tools should be considered.
+Also, you should consider additional 3rd Party reporting tools.

 Addressing the back-end